strongloop-community/loopback-example-xamarin/README.md

 You'll see the item appear in the "To Do" list.
 ![Xamarin demo app - To Do item added](https://raw.githubusercontent.com/strongloop/loopback-example-xamarin/master/images/xamarin-todo-added.png)

-You can confirm that the data is also added to the LoopBack model using LoopBack API Explorer; for example, if you're running the backend locally - http://localhost:3000/explorer/#!/TodoTasks/find.
+You can confirm that the data is also added to the LoopBack model using LoopBack API Explorer.

 ### Links